Need to give up your pet?

 Facing the decision to give up your pet can be devastating and we know it's not easy.
 We understand that there are sometimes circumstances that may prevent you from being able to keep your pet, and San Diego Humane Society is here to help.

-- Consider using the free websites Rehome by Adopt-a-Pet (cats and dogs only) or Home To Home (all species) to find a new home for your pet yourself, rather than taking them to a shelter.
+- Consider using the free websites Home To Home (all species), Rehome by Adopt-a-Pet or Get Your Pet (cats and dogs only) to find a new home for your pet yourself, rather than taking them to a shelter.

 - If you’re interested in keeping your pet, you’ll find our alternatives and resources below that can help you address medical, behavioral and other concerns.

 - If you need to bring your pet to San Diego Humane Society, please call 619-299-7012 to make a pre-admission phone appointment so we can provide you with instructions on how to give up your pet safely.

 - Due to the unique housing and husbandry needs of livestock, San Diego Humane Society is only able to admit a limited number of livestock at any given time.
 For owners seeking to surrender livestock, we recommend first exploring rehoming resources and rescue partners.
 If these options do not meet your needs, please contact us for further support.

 Have questions about rehoming your pet without taking them to a shelter?
 Email [email protected] for assistance.

 Give up your pet without taking them to a shelter

 - Review our Tips for Rehoming Your Pet.

 - Don't rush!
 Take time to find your furry friend the best new home.